How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 • UserForge – The only persona creator I could find that is not restrictive.
 It has a free plan for 2 personas and 2 collaborators.

-• HubSpot make my persona – Interactive, easy to use persona maker but has fields you may not want to fill.
+• HubSpot makes my persona an interactive, easy-to-use persona maker but has fields you may not want to fill.

-• Adobe Express User Persona Templates – Thousands of free templates but takes too much time to create a detailed one.
+• Adobe Express User Persona Templates – Thousands of free templates, but it takes too much time to create a detailed one.
 Also, some elements while creating personas are paid (like Canva).

-I suggested to create an excel sheet since no free template allows you to put all the data that you want there.
-Excel sheets are easy, and since you might already be using Google Sheets or MS excel sheets in your professional life, you can make them quickly.
+I suggested creating an Excel sheet since no free template allows you to put all the data that you want there.
+Excel sheets are easy, and since you might already be using Google Sheets or MS Excel sheets in your professional life, you can make them quickly.

 Using Persona to find Blog topics (with an Example)